Nishanth-018/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

-# Experiment 2: DDL Commands
+# EXPERIMENT 2: DDL Commands
+## NAME : NISHANTH J
+## REGISTRATION  NUMBER : 212223100040
 ## AIM
 To study and implement DDL commands and different types of constraints.